Lili (1953 film): Music

 The score was composed by Bronisław Kaper and conducted by Hans Sommer, with orchestrations by Robert Franklyn and Skip Martin.
-Kaper's music received the Oscar for "Best Music, Scoring of a Dramatic or Comedy Picture."
+Kaper's music received the Oscar for "Best Music, Scoring of a Dramatic or Comedy Picture".

 Lyrics for the song "Hi-Lili, Hi-Lo" were written by Helen Deutsch for her previously published short story "Song of Love".
-Kaper's setting of the song was performed by Caron and Mel Ferrer in the film; the performance was released on record and reached number 30 in the American charts.
+Kaper's setting of the song was performed by Caron and Mel Ferrer in the film; the performance was released on record, reaching number 30 on the American charts.

 Four excerpts from the score were first issued by MGM Records at the time of the film's release.
-The complete score was issued on CD in 2005, on Film Score Monthly records.
+The complete score was issued on CD in 2005 on Film Score Monthly records.

-Responses and box-office

-The New York Times included it in its 2004 Guide to the Best 1,000 Movies Ever Made, as did Angie Errigo and Jo Berry in a 2005 compilation of Chick Flicks: Movies Women Love.

-Bosley Crowther, reviewing the film at its opening, had nothing but praise for the movie, rejoicing that "at last Leslie Caron's simplicity and freshness...have been captured again in the film."
-He showered other encomia on Caron, calling her "elfin", "winsome", the "focus of warmth and appeal", praising her "charm, grace, beauty, and vitality."
-He said screenwriter Helen Deutsch had "put together a frankly fanciful romance with clarity, humor, and lack of guile," and admires the choreographer, sets, music, and title song.

-The film was not universally liked, though; Pauline Kael called it a "sickly whimsy" and referred to Mel Ferrer's "narcissistic, masochistic smiles."
+Release